nhs-england-tools/repository-template/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 ## Notes

 There is an emerging practice to use projects like [act](https://github.com/nektos/act) to make GitHub actions even more portable.
 The recommendation is for this tool to be assessed at further stages of the [nhs-england-tools/repository-template](https://github.com/nhs-england-tools/repository-template) project implementation, in the context of this decision record.

+## Actions

+- [ ] Ensure the naming convention of the other git hooks follows the pattern set by the `./scripts/githooks/check-file-format.sh` script
+- [ ] Relocate shell scripts that are called by the GitHub workflow, currently placed in the `./scripts` directory, to `./.github/workflows/scripts`

 ## Tags